nick5435/pyACME/README.md

 ## TODO

   - [x] Add `options` as a dict to `makeACMEinput`.
-  - [ ] May want to Objectify the interface.
+  - [ ] May want to "Objectify" the interface.
+(I.e. make an `ACME` class similar to what Sage does with GAP.)